 ARTICLE IX ADMENDMENTS TO BYLAWS

 The by-laws shall be reviewed every five years and revised as necessary.
 Revisions may be made in the interim if necessary.
 Proposed changes will be presented to the full board for approval.
 The bylaws will be amended by presenting the proposed changes at the next General Meeting.
 Approval will be by two thirds (2/3) vote at the next General Meeting.

 ARTICLE XI DISSOLUTION

 In the event of dissolution, all of the remaining assets and property of the organization shall, after payment of necessary expenses, be distributed to such organization as shall qualify under Section 501 C (3) of the Internal Revenue Code of 1986, or corresponding provisions of any subsequent Federal Tax Law or to the Federal Government, State of Local Government for public purpose, subject to the approval of a court or competent jurisdiction within he Commonwealth of Massachusetts.

 ARTICLE XII CONFLICT OF INTEREST

 The Village Garden Club of Dennis supports and maintains a conflict-of-interest policy.
 The Conflict-of-interest policy requires disclosure of known and / or potential conflict of any VGCD board member.
 Additionally, the member is prohibited from voting on any matter in which there is known or potential conflict.
 The VGCD will pool the members as needed in an effort to capture and disclose any conflict of interest that exists or could possibly exist in the future.

-All club meetings will be held at Carleton Hall at 12:00 Noon, on the first Wednesday of the month, unless otherwise stated.
+All club meetings will be held at Northside United Methodist Church in Brewster at 12:00 Noon, on the first Wednesday of the month, unless otherwise stated.

 The VGC calendar runs from July 1st —June 30th.